Riveong/Thariq-quotes-api/README.md

 # Thariq-quotes-api
-This api will be consumed
+This api will be consumed with the android app